 Patient safety should be a top priority for all healthcare providers.
 While patient safety metrics have improved over the years, following the three strategies discussed in this blog can further bolster patient safety.
 To recap, the three tips are:

-To learn more about how iOrder can improve patient safety, reduce burnout, and increase revenues, schedule a free live demo today.
+To learn more about how we can improve patient safety, reduce burnout, and increase revenues, read about Novarad South’s clinical solutions today.

 Improving patient safety not only benefits patients.
 It also builds trust between patients and providers, resulting in a better patient experience and increased patient loyalty.
 For more tips on building trust and improving the patient experience, download our free infographic featuring Medscape’s 10 Tips for Improving the Patient-Physician Relationship.